Ergonovine: Side effects

 Possible side effects include nausea, vomiting, abdominal pain, diarrhea, headache, dizziness, tinnitus, chest pain, palpitation, bradycardia, transient hypertension and other cardiac arrhythmias, dyspnea, rashes, and shock.
-An overdose produces a characteristic poisoning, ergotism or "St. Anthony's fire": prolonged vasospasm resulting in gangrene and amputations; hallucinations and dementia; and abortions.
+An overdose produces a characteristic poisoning, ergotism or "St. Anthony's fire": prolonged vasospasm resulting in gangrene and amputations; hallucinations and dementia; unsafe abortions.

 Gastrointestinal disturbances such as diarrhea, nausea, and vomiting, are common.
 The drug is contraindicated in pregnancy, vascular disease, and psychosis.
+It passes on in breastmilk and can cause side effects (ergotism) in nursing infants.
+Ergonovine is used postpartum after the delivery of the placenta, and after ruling out the possibility of twins probably to stop bleeding.
+It is in (Australia) AU Pregnancy category C, like ergotamine/caffeine.
+Use during pregnancy can cause harm to the fetus.

 Pharmacology

 Pharmacodynamics

 Ergonovine stimulates the uterus and other smooth muscles.
 It targets α-adrenergic, dopaminergic, and serotonin receptors (the 5-HT_{2} receptor).
 Its uterotonic effect has not been identified with a specific receptor type.
 The drug has been found to bind to and activate the rat and human serotonin 5-HT_{2A} receptor with similar affinity as lysergic acid diethylamide (LSD).
 Ergonovine is an agonist of the serotonin 5-HT_{2B} receptor and has been associated with cardiac valvulopathy.
 A computer-predicted binding profile of ergonovine at an array of serotonin, dopamine, and other receptors has been published.
 It was predicted to bind to most of the serotonin receptors with moderately high affinity, albeit lower than LSD.
+Ergometrine produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+However, it was 222-fold less potent than LSD in producing this effect.